 Tables were set out in long rows in the dining hall, although the word “dining” is highly inappropriate.
 Students sat on benches creating a tableau that might well fit into a Victorian workhouse.
 And, the proceedings got underway after grace was said in Latin.

 The basic philosophy behind the meals was that the food had to be stodgy enough to repel the cool damp that is the British climate.
 In the process, it also repelled the people forced to eat it.

 A staple was stew.
 All the boys knew with complete certainty that the protein content, liberally laced with gristle and fat, was provided by whales.
 Okay, so that was probably not the source.
-Given recent revelations about horsemeat getting into Europe’s food supply chain one has one’s suspicions about the provenance of the meat.
+Given recent revelations of horsemeat getting into Europe’s food supply chain, I have renewed suspicions about the provenance of the meat.

-On Fridays there was fish.
+On Fridays, there was fish.
 Slabs of cod (perhaps) floated in a yellowish, pallid, and oily residue.
-The cod was flecked with tiny black threads that meandered through the flesh and which were widely known to be some sort of parasitic worm.
+The cod was flecked with tiny black threads that meandered through the flesh and that were widely known to be some sort of parasitic worm.
 No chips with this, just more lumpy mashed spuds.

 Surely, he exaggerates.
 Read on.

-More than half of the respondents (51%) revealed they had “been so scarred by school dinners that the experience still affects their everyday eating habits.”
+More than half of the respondents (51 percent) revealed they had “been so scarred by school dinners that the experience still affects their everyday eating habits.”